airshipit/airshipctl/docs/source/cli/airshipctl_baremetal_powerstatus.md

 ```

-Perform action against host with name rdm9r3s3 in all namespaces where the host is found
+To get power status of host with name rdm9r3s3 in all namespaces where the host is found
 # airshipctl baremetal powerstatus --name rdm9r3s3

-Perform action against host with name rdm9r3s3 in namespace metal3
+To get power status of host with name rdm9r3s3 in metal3 namespace
 # airshipctl baremetal powerstatus --name rdm9r3s3 --namespace metal3

-Perform action against host with a label 'foo=bar'
+To get power status of host with a label 'foo=bar'
 # airshipctl baremetal powerstatus --labels "foo=bar"

 ```